qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 * [Sajuran Ganeswarathas](https://www.linkedin.com/in/sganes94/) - Manufacturing Engineer
 * [Simon Bøgh](https://www.linkedin.com/in/roboticsdk/) - Associate Professor in Robotics
 * [Søren Koch](https://www.linkedin.com/in/skoch91/) - Manufacturing Engineer

+## Issue That Could Occur
+An issue that could occur depending on which PyTorch version you are using:

+`TypeError: multinomial() missing 1 required positional arguments: "num_samples"`

+Simply change `multinomial()` in the refered line with the argument as follows: `multinomial(num_samples=1)`

 ## License
 The content of this project itself is licensed under the [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](LICENSE.md).